-- Do you still have pain in your ankle after a ankle surgery?
+Do you still have pain in your ankle after ankle surgery?

-- Do you still experience pain going down stairs or squatting?
+Do you still experience pain going downstairs or squatting after and ankle sprain?

 Try this simple clinical test to see if your ankle has fully healed: